-The Standard Operating Procedure (SOP): Phytoplankton Sampling & Enumeration for Phytoplankton Laboratories was compiled by Department of Forestry, Fisheries and the Environment: Food Safety Office (FSO) of the Directorate Sustainable Aquaculture Management.
+The Standard Operating Procedure (SOP): Standard Operating Procedure: Phytoplankton sampling, identification and enumeration using inverted microscopy was compiled by Department of Forestry, Fisheries and the Environment: Food Safety Office (FSO) of the Directorate Sustainable Aquaculture Management.
 The SOP is administered by the FSO and will be reviewed and updated as relevant new information becomes available.